luxtorpeda-dev/luxtorpeda/README.md

 - host_url - This is used to determine where the packages.json file is located remotely, for use in automatic updates of this file.
 - should_do_update - If this parameter is set to true, then the packages.json file will be updated automatically.
+- active_dialog_command - default (pick the best for the running desktop), zenity, or kdialog.
+If this parameter does not exist, luxtorpeda assumes zenity.

 ## Supported titles